SirPepe/html-import/readme.md

 ### Properties

-`HTMLImportHTMLElement` implements three DOM properties:
+`HTMLHTMLImportElement` implements three DOM properties:

 * `src` reflects the `src` HTML attribute.
 Can be used as a setter to change the `src` value.
 As a getter, it always returns absolute URLs, even when the HTML